samtimberlan/Blog-Posts/How to upload to AWS S3 bucket using .Net core.md

         }
 ```

 ## Retrieve public URL for uploaded content
 Additionally, we need a way to get a sharable URL which can be saved to a database.
 AWS has two patterns for constructing S3 file URLs, namely: Path style, which is deprecated and virtual hosted style.
 For this demo, we will use the virtual hosted style to retrieve the file URL.
 It follows any of the underlisted patterns
 -	http://[bucketName].[regionName].amazonaws.com/[key]
 -	https://[bucketName].s3.amazonaws.com/[key]

-The full class for the upload service is shown below:
+This is shown below:

 ```
 public AWSUploadResult<string> GenerateAwsFileUrl(string bucketName, string key, bool useRegion = true)